**Alt text**: A person wearing glasses and an apron smiles while holding a tablet in a flower shop.

 Waiting for Wi-Fi, and Godot: Corporate Video Pros Face the Realities of New York’s Tech Hiccups

-Videography Jobs: Exploring Career Opportunities
+Videography Jobs: Career Opportunities

 See openings on our team.